Last Updated on

 Ooh, an easy one!
 If the answer to this question is anything other than no, don’t hire them.
 It’s expected for a web company to own and maintain their hosting platform, email servers, and any other element of their infrastructure, but the moment they start laying any kind of claim on your content, they’ve crossed a line.

-The only exception to this rule should be during the development process of a website or changes that are being made to improve SEO.
-Even then, any company worth putting your faith in should be turning the ownership of the work over to you once it has been completed and paid for.
+The only exception to this rule should be during the development process of a website or changes that are being made to improve SEO prior to a contract’s completion.
+Even then, any company worth putting your faith in should be turning the ownership of their work over to you once it has been finished and paid for.

 How can I contact you?